Aldol condensation of aldehydes and ketones, mechanism

 Aldol condensation with dilute strong alkali

 Mechanism is very hard and complex to understand in mixture of aldehyde and ketone compounds.
-So try to understand the first mechanism when only one aldehyde or ketone is in the reaction.
+So try to understand the first mechanism when only one aldehyde compound or one ketone compound is in the reaction.

 Aldol condensation mechanism steps